prcutler/the-bootloader/docs/support.md

 Thank you for listening and supporting The Bootloader and / or The CircuitPython Show podcasts.

-The biggest support you can give is to tell a friend or rate and write a review of the show wherever you get the your podcasts - it helps with discoverability.
+The biggest support you can give is to tell a friend or rate and write a review of the show wherever you get your podcasts - it helps with discoverability.

 You can support the show [financially via GitHub Sponsors](https://github.com/sponsors/prcutler) (with more options coming soon).
 With your sponsorship, you'll join the list of sponsors below and can subscribe to a private podcast RSS feed giving you early access to one or both shows.